Three-Week Food Itinerary for New Zealand

 - Day 18 – Explore Dunedin

 - Day 21 – Queenstown to Queenstown Airport

 How to Get Around New Zealand in Three Weeks

-This 21-day foodie road trip for New Zealand is a self-drive itinerary.
+This 21-day foodie road trip around New Zealand is a self-drive itinerary.
 However, there are other transport methods that you’ll need to use, while we also offer an alternative way to get around if you don’t want to drive.

-- Rental car or campervan – Because we recommend hotels, motels and B&Bs in this itinerary, it’s recommended that you use a car rather than a campervan.
+Because we recommend hotels, motels and B&Bs in this itinerary, it’s recommended that you use a car rather than a campervan.
 Use a rental company that has depots in Auckland and Wellington and then Christchurch and Queenstown where this itinerary begins and ends.
 Get started on your research with Travel By Car in New Zealand: The Ultimate Guide.

-- Domestic flights – This itinerary requires you to travel between Wellington on the North Island and Christchurch on the South Island via domestic flight.
+This itinerary requires you to travel between Wellington on the North Island and Christchurch on the South Island via domestic flight.
 Get tips on flying in New Zealand in the guide to Domestic Flights in New Zealand and The Travellers’ Guide to New Zealand Airports.

-- Escorted tours – If you would rather not drive around New Zealand yourself, escorted bus tours provide an effortless alternative.
+If you would rather not drive around New Zealand yourself, escorted bus tours provide an effortless alternative.
 The downside is that these guided tours won’t focus as much on foodie experiences as this itinerary does.
 Check out a range of fully-guided tours on The Best 20+ Days Tours of New Zealand.

 For more advice about transport, check out What is the Best Way to Get Around New Zealand?